theusccruz/theusccruz/README.md

 I am Matheus Cruz

 <!-- - 🔭 I’m currently working on ... -->
-- 🌱 I’m currently learning JavaScript, ReactJS, NodeJS, PostgreSQL among other things... :fire:
+- 🌱 I’m currently learning JavaScript, React, NodeJs, PostgreSQL among other things... :fire:
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... -->